 Because of interest in developing trotting races, the Cleveland Driving Park Company built a racecourse in 1870 in co-operation with the Northern Ohio Fair Association.
-Stockholders included Warren Corning and Howard Hanna Sr. The track was part of an 87-acre development that attracted the city's wealthy sportsmen in the summer.
-It was located on St. Clair Avenue between East 88th and East 101st streets.
+Stockholders included Warren Corning and Howard Hanna Sr. The track located on St. Clair Avenue between East 88th and East 101st streets, was part of an 87-acre development that attracted the city's wealthy sportsmen in the summer.
 A bridge over St. Clair connected the track with the fairgrounds.

 In 1885, the track claimed the national trotting record for the one-mile, set by Maud S., a horse owned by William Vanderbilt, at the blistering speed of two minutes, eight and three-fourths seconds.
-Thereafter Maud S.s golden horseshoe hung at the entrance to the track and lithographs of her likeness adorned stables throughout the country.
+After that, Maud S.s golden horseshoe hung at the entrance to the track, and lithographs of her likeness adorned stables throughout the country.

-A gentleman who won his amateurs was expected to treat his comrades to a lavish dinner, at which the loving cup, filled with an endless supply of champagne, was passed around.
-These celebrations took place in the trophy room of the horsemen’s “shacks”, stables usually built at or near the track
+A gentleman who won his amateurs treated his comrades to a lavish dinner, at which the loving cup, filled with an endless supply of champagne, was passed around.
+These celebrations took place in the trophy room of the horsemen’s “shacks,” stables usually built at or near the track.

 One of the leading athletic events of the decade was the initial meeting of the Ohio Collegiate Athletic Association at the Glenville Race Track in 1902.
 Participants were Western Reserve University, Case School of Applied Science, Ohio State University, Oberlin College, Ohio Wesleyan University, and Kenyon College.

-In 1903, as the age of the automobile dawned in Cleveland, crowds assembled at the Glenville Race Track which had expanded its use for auto racing.
+In 1903, as the age of the automobile dawned in Cleveland, crowds assembled at the Glenville Race Track, which had expanded its use for auto racing.
 Over ten thousand spectators witnessed the greatest automobile races held in America at the Glenville Race Track.
-Records were shattered by the Winton Bullet and the world’s track record for steam carriages was broken by the White Steamer
+The Winton Bullet shattered records, and the White Steamer broke the world’s track record for steam carriages

 Barney Oldfield was the hero of the races, driving his Winton Bullet a mile in 1-½ minutes.
 As he finished, a left front tire exploded, but Oldfield held his car on the track.
-Oldfield’s performance was overshadowed by two crashes.
+Two crashes overshadowed Oldfield’s performance.
 The Gray Wolf, a Packard automobile, went out of control, hit the fence and injured both car and driver.
 Both were sufficiently repaired to race again the next day.

 In the last two races, Dan Chisholm of Cleveland drove a Baker Electric Torpedo five miles in less than 6-½ minutes.
 In the latter event, Chisholm lost control of the Baker Electric.
 He was able to stop the car, but several spectators were injured.